 Caol Ila Distillery Tours, Pricing & Bookings

-Guided tour of the distillery, including a visit to the sensory story room, then on to a tutored tasting of three (3) drams and a wee cocktail served in the bar.
-Enjoy breath-taking views of the Paps of Jura, while you sip and learn about the flavours of Caol Ila and Johnnie Walker.
+A guided tour of the distillery, including a visit to the sensory story room, then on to a tutored tasting of three (3x15ml) drams and a wee cocktail served in the bar.
+Enjoy breath-taking views of the Paps of Jura, while you sip and learn about the flavours of Caol Ila and Johnnie Walker. £21 per person and approximately 90 minutes duration.
+Online bookings are available for the Caol Ila Flavour Journey.
+Advanced booking is recommended as there are only two Flavour Journey Tours a day, and a maximum of 14 persons per tour.
+Children aged 8-17 years are permitted on the Flavour Journey Tour, £10 per child.
+Drivers drams are available.

 Please note, the brand new story room is highly immersive and uses a combination of light, media, music, sensory moments and special effects that may not be suitable for all audiences.